 The definition of "proceeding" has been amended to include a "variance proceeding."
-As pointed out by one commentor, a variance proceeding is neither a rulemaking nor an adjudication, and thus would not fall within the other named categories of proceedings.
+As pointed out by one commentor, a variance proceeding is not solely a rulemaking or an adjudication, but is a hybrid, and thus would not fall within the other named categories of proceedings.